It's The Sun Wot Won It

-"It's The Sun Wot [sic] Won It" was the headline that appeared on the front page of United Kingdom newspaper The Sun on 11 April 1992 in which it claimed credit for the victory of the Conservative Party in the 1992 general election.
-It is regularly cited in debates on the influence of the press over politicians and election results and has since become a British political catchphrase.
+"It's The Sun Wot Won It" is the headline printed on the front page of the British newspaper The Sun on 11 April 1992, in which it claimed credit for the victory of the Conservative Party in the 1992 general election.
+It is regularly cited in debates on the influence of the press over politicians and election results and has become a British political catchphrase.

 Origin

-The headline referred to The Suns contribution to the unexpected Conservative victory in the 1992 general election.
+The headline refers to The Suns contribution to the unexpected Conservative victory in the 1992 general election.
 Owned by Australian-American media mogul Rupert Murdoch, The Sun had been relentless in its drive to turn voters against the Labour Party leader, Neil Kinnock.
 The Sun, then the tabloid newspaper with the widest circulation in Britain, encouraged its readers to back the Conservatives and published the election day headline "If Kinnock wins today will the last person to leave Britain please turn out the lights", with Kinnock's portrait in a lightbulb.
 The "lights" headline was an apparent paraphrase of a slogan used by one of Murdoch's newspapers during the 1975 Australian federal election.

 The Conservative government's 21-seat majority, gained in the 1992 election represented a large fall from the 102-seat majority achieved at the previous election five years earlier, but the opinion polls in the run-up to the 1992 general election had made it appear that a hung parliament or a narrow Labour majority was the most likely result.

 Kinnock himself blamed The Sun and other newspapers sympathetic towards the Conservatives as a major factor in his failure to win the election and bitterly denounced its use of "misinformation and disinformation".
 Even some Conservatives acknowledged that The Sun contributed to their election triumph, including Margaret Thatcher and Alistair McAlpine.
 A 1994 report in The Independent claimed that The Sun had little effect on the Conservatives getting a larger vote share and said that it was more likely that people thought John Major, who had taken office in November 1990, was a stronger leader than Kinnock, who had become overconfident of winning.